holmes/homeseer-brains/src/main/react/README.md

 ### Focusing and Excluding Tests

 You can replace `it()` with `xit()` to temporarily exclude a test from being executed.<br>
-Similarly, `fit()` lets you focus on a specific test without running any other tests.
+Similarly, `fit()` lets you focus on a specific test without shouldRun any other tests.

 ### Coverage Reporting